benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 :(

 I scoured the internet again for a solution.
-There was one ambigious message on the OpenHAB topic above.
+There was one ambigious message on the same OpenHAB topic above from NilsOF.

 "I used the OpenHAB console zigbee firmware command to flash."